 Optional 2nd Day in Arches

-We think it’s best to spend 1 day in Arches and 1 day in Canyonlands if you only have 2 days, but if you have an extra day (and we hope you do!) here are some other amazing things to do in Arches.
+We think it’s best to spend 1 day in Arches and 1 day in Canyonlands if you only have 2 days, but if you have an extra day (and we hope you do!), here are some other amazing things to do in Arches.

 Fiery Furnace.
 This cool area has several hidden arches, fun slot canyons, and it is one of the best hikes we’ve ever done.
 This is less of a hike and more of an unusual maze-like experience (think: escape room).
 It is unusual in that there isn’t an official trail; you are encouraged to scramble and explore the area.
-We did this as a family and all loved it.
-It’s only about 2-3 miles of hiking but we label it strenuous because you have to do some scrambling.
+We did this as a family and we all loved it.
+It’s only about 2-3 miles of hiking, but we label it strenuous because you have to do some scrambling.

 You must have a permit to do this and you have the option of exploring this area with a ranger or on your own.